 It’s important to note that VIG and SCHD might be better held in tax-advantaged accounts like a Roth IRA.

 This is because the higher dividend payouts can cause a tax drag on your portfolio while you are in the accumulation phase of financial independence.

-That being said, SCHD is a strong option to consider, especially if you have a Schwab account or are purchasing commission-free.
+That being said, SCHD is a solid option, especially if you have a Schwab account or are purchasing commission-free.